gyevnarb/gyevnarb.github.io/_posts/2024-12-22-love-sex-ai.md

   - name: Research Love AI
 ---

-_Note: This essay originally appeared as one of the top five selected submissions for the Stanford AI100 Early Career Research Competition.
-This is a slightly edited and expanded version of the original, available [here](https://ai100.stanford.edu/prize-competition) and as a [pdf](/assets/pdf/essay_lovesexai.pdf)._
+<i>Note: This essay originally appeared as one of the top five selected submissions for the Stanford AI100 Early Career Research Competition.
+This is a slightly edited and expanded version of the original, available [here](https://ai100.stanford.edu/prize-competition) and as a [pdf](/assets/pdf/essay_lovesexai.pdf).</i>

 <br />